jedavidson/jedavidson/README.md

 ## About

-I'm a third year Computer Science and Advanced Mathematics student at UNSW.
+I'm a third year Computer Science and Advanced Mathematics student at the University of New South Wales.

 ## Interests
 <ul>